yashingle1207/matlab-digit-classifier-CNN-pruning/docs/methodology.md

 - Reduced computation in convolution layers.
 - A model structure that is easier to map to embedded inference code.

 The exact benefit depends on the deployment stack, generated code, compiler behavior, and target hardware.
-This repository preserves documented results from the coursework project rather than claiming a newly reproduced deployment benchmark.

 ## Quantization Workflow